legal resources necessary to hold negligent facilities accountable.

 - Understaffing the facilities

 A lawsuit against Brius required skilled counsel with experience in going after nursing homes of its ilk.
 This is in part due to the corporate veil surrounding Brius that needs to be pierced in order for the company to be held liable for its actions.
-The attorneys at the Nursing Home Law Center have years of experience in suits of this type.
+The attorneys at the NHLC have years of experience in suits of this type.
 Call them today at (800) 926-7565 to find out how they can put their experience to work for you.
-Our attorneys have seen and dealt with all of the issues described above.
+Our nursing home abuse attorneys have seen and dealt with all of the issues described above.